-I’ve come to realize something recently, about espresso coffee creating.
-You could call it a revelation, or an epiphany, or literally “something I’ve just realized”, which doesn’t sound rather as dramatic ;-).
+I’ve come to realize something recently, about espresso creating.
+You could call it a revelation, or an epiphany, or just “something I’ve basically realized”, which doesn’t sound rather as dramatic ;-).

-What I’ve figured out is that there is literally one main cause of bad tasting espresso at home which is often prevalent regardless of the home barista having ticked al of the other required boxes for wonderful tasting espresso coffee at home.
+What I’ve figured out is that there is simply one main cause of bad tasting espresso at home which is often prevalent regardless of the home barista having ticked al of the other essential boxes for ideal tasting espresso at home.

-This isn’t an obvious one for most people, and I suspect that a lot of people have been dogged by this matter in the past which has led them to investing in new equipment, when in fact it’s an question which can usually be fixed with just a few little tweaks to your espresso-making process.
+This isn’t an obvious one for most people, and I suspect that lots of people have been dogged by this matter in the past which has led them to investing in new equipment, when basically it’s an question which can usually be fixed with very a few little tweaks to your espresso-making method.

-Before we get onto this, I’ll first go through all of the more obvious necessities for creating great tasting espresso, because dealing with the matter I’m referring to here is only in fact going to make a significant impact once all these checkboxes are ticked.
+Before we get onto this, I’ll first go through all of the more obvious necessities for making perfect tasting espresso coffee, due to the truth that dealing with the question I’m referring to here is only truly going to make a significant impact once all these checkboxes are ticked.

 Quality Coffee Beans